 Enertec operates in the Defense and Aerospace markets and designs, develops, manufactures and supplies various customized military computer-based systems, simulators, automatic test equipment and electronic instruments.
 Enertec's solutions and systems are designed according to major aerospace integrators' requirements and are integrated by them into critical systems such as command and control, missile fire control, maintenance of military aircraft and missiles for use by the Israeli Air Force and Navy and by foreign defense entities.
 Approximately 78% and 65% of our revenues for the years ended December 31, 2012 and 2011, respectively, were from independent business units or groups within Israeli Aerospace Industries Ltd., or IAI, the leading Israeli defense system integrator and approximately 11% and 26%, respectively, were from business units of Rafael Advanced Defense Systems Ltd., or Rafael, another Israeli state-owned major defense developer and integrator of critical weapon systems.
-These distinct units and groups throughout the world and across the full spectrum of military applications (land, sea and air).
-Command and control systems represented approximately 75% and 74% of Enertec's revenues for the years ended December 31, 2012 and 2011, respectively and our automated test equipment represented approximately 22% of Enertec's revenues for the years ended December 31, 2012 and 2011, respectively and provimately 22% of Enertec's revenues for the years ended December 31, 2012 and 2011, respectively and our automated test equipment represented approximately 22% of Enertec's revenues for the years ended December 31, 2012 and 2011, respectively and provimately 22% of Enertec's revenues for the years ended December 31, 2012 and 2011, respectively and provimately 22% of Enertec's revenues for the years ended December 31, 2012 and 2011, respectively and provimately 22% of Enertec's revenues for the years ended December 31, 2012 and 2011, respectively and provimately 22% of Enertec's revenues for the years ende
+These distinct units and groups create diversity to our business and revenue streams.
+The system integrators that are our primary customers market their solutions throughout the world and across the full spectrum of military applications (land, sea and air).
+Command and control systems represented approximately 75% and 74% of Enertec's revenues for the years ended December 31, 2012 and 2011, respectively and our automated test equipment represented approximately 22% of Enertec's revenues for the years ended December 31, 2012 and 2011, respectively.